erikherz/vivoh.earth/README.md

-Since Luke's https://github.com/kixelated/moq-js and https://github.com/kixelated/moq-rs projects use TeraForm: https://github.com/kixelated/quic.video/tree/main/infra and I wanted to deploy it on VMs with systemctl rather than container, I decided to document the steps I took to get Luke's code running.
+Since Luke's https://github.com/kixelated/moq-js and https://github.com/kixelated/moq-rs projects use TeraForm: https://github.com/kixelated/quic.video/tree/main/infra and I wanted to deploy it on VMs with systemctl rather than with containers, I decided to document the steps I took to get Luke's code running.

 Feel free to drop me a line if you have any questions or would like help with it: erik@vivoh.com